Thomas

 Colorado has a dynamic and electorally stable congressional delegation.

-One member of the Colorado delegation is a freshman.
-None of the senators is facing re-election in 2024.
-One member has announced that they are retiring from the House.
+Three members of the Colorado delegation are freshman.
+One of the senators is facing re-election in 2026.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)